 FUNPACK

-FUNPACK - the FMRIB UKBioBank Normalisation, Parsing And Cleaning Kit
+FUNPACK - the FMRIB UK Biobank Normalisation, Parsing And Cleaning Kit

-https://img.shields.io/pypi/v/fmrib-unpack.svg https://anaconda.org/conda-forge/fmrib-unpack/badges/version.svg https://zenodo.org/badge/DOI/10.5281/zenodo.1997626.svg https://git.fmrib.ox.ac.uk/fsl/funpack/badges/master/coverage.svg
+https://img.shields.io/pypi/v/fmrib-unpack.svg https://anaconda.org/conda-forge/fmrib-unpack/badges/version.svg https://zenodo.org/badge/DOI/10.5281/zenodo.1997626.svg https://git.fmrib.ox.ac.uk/fsl/funpack/badges/main/coverage.svg

 Installation